rkuram/Beginner-Physical-design/README.md

 •	Layout area after placement (4)

-Day 3: Design characterize one library cell using MAGIC Layout tool and ngSPICE On Day3, SPICE deck creation for an CMOS inverter along with the art of layout including DRC layout rules was explained.
+## Day3: Design characterize one library cell using MAGIC Layout tool and ngSPICE

+On Day3, SPICE deck creation for an CMOS inverter along with the art of layout including DRC layout rules was explained.
 SPICE deck formation contains information like connectivity of the netlist, values, and information about nodes.
 The W/L ratio of CMOS impacts the co Conductivity and the width of pmos is generally maintained around 2 to 2.5 times of width of nmos.
 CMOS robustness is defined byt eh switching threshold (vm), which is a parameter defining the conditions Vin = Vout, Vgs = vds, and Idsp = -Idsn.
 *Insert content picture 1*